 Hay Festival and the New Ibero-American Journalism Foundation

-Hay International Fellowship: Jenny Valentine
+Hay International Fellowship: Dylan Moore

 Hay Festival and the British Council

 The Hay Festival and the British Council launched a global alliance in the 2010 Hay-on-Wye Festival-- deepening their joint work since the birth of the Hay Festival Cartagena- and have since then worked together to bring British writers and thinkers to a larger global audiences.
 The British Council literary team fosters British editors, poets and writers in different communities and audiences all over the world, developing high-quality and innovative events that create connections between writers, editors and cultural institutions.
-With over 75 years of experience, the Britsh Council works in more than 100 countries offering exciting opportunities for an international audience to know the vast and vibrant universe of British writing and literature.
+With over 80 years of experience, the Britsh Council works in more than 100 countries offering exciting opportunities for an international audience to know the vast and vibrant universe of British writing and literature.
 The British authors of Hay Festival Cartagena were supported by the British Council, institution that inaugurates the celebration of its 80th anniversary in Colombia with its participation in the Hay Festival Cartagena.

 Hay Festival and Banco de la República